grimme-lab/xtb_docs/source/CENSO_docs/censo.rst

     # Setup and run all the parts that the user wants to run
-    results = [
-        part(ensemble) for part in [Prescreening, Screening, Optimization, NMR] ]
+    # Running the parts in order here, while it is also possible to use a custom order or run some parts multiple times
     # Running a part will return an instance of the respective type
-    part_timings = []
-    for part in results:
-        # Running the parts in order, while it is also possible to use a custom order or run some parts multiple times
     # References to the resulting part instances will be appended to a list in the EnsembleData object (ensemble.results)
     # Note though, that currently this will lead to results being overwritten in your working directory
     # (you could circumvent this by moving/renaming the folders)
-        part_timings.append(part.run(ncores))
+    results, timings = zip(*[part.run(ensemble) for part in [Prescreening, Screening, Optimization, NMR]])

     # You access the results using the ensemble object
     # You can also find all the results the <part>.json output files
-    print(ensemble.results[0].results["CONF5"]["sp"]["energy"])
+    print(ensemble.results[0].results["data"]["CONF5"]["sp"]["energy"])

 Template files